Kayak & Ice Hike | 15 Days | South Greenland

 You will be transferred by boat to Narsarsuaq, from where your flight departs.
 In Narsarsuaq we will have time to explore the area or visit the Bluie West One Museum, a former American military base from the Second World War.

 Not many know the story of Greenland’s involvement in the second world war, or the presence of the Americans in Greenland during this period – it is quite interesting to delve into this unknown history of Greenland’s involvement in the 2nd WW.

-• Transfers in Greenland according to daily itinerary (between Narsaq and Narsarsuaq)
+- Transfers in Greenland according to the daily itinerary

-• Full board (all meals during tour, except lunch on flight days)
+- Full board (all meals during the tour, except lunch on flight days)

-• Accommodation according to itinerary (tent and hostel)
+- Accommodation according to the itinerary (tent and hostel)